hplgit/pysketcher/README.do.txt

 object-oriented programming for the book
-*A Primer on Scientific Programming With Python*, but the tool quickly became so useful for the author that it was further developed and heavily used for creating figures in other books by the author.
+*A Primer on Scientific Programming With Python*, but the tool quickly became so useful for the author that it was further developed and heavily used for creating figures in other documents.